Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/misc.rst

 Selected
    Move all selected elements to the beginning (or end, if *Reverse* enabled), without affecting their relative orders.
-   **Warning: this option will also affect unselected elements' indices!**
+   Warning: This option will also affect **unselected** elements' indices!

 Randomize
    Randomizes indices of selected elements (*without* affecting those of unselected ones).
-   The seed option allows you to get another randomization - the same seed over the same mesh/set of selected elements will always give the same result!
+   The seed option allows you to get another randomization -- the same seed over the same mesh/set of selected elements will always give the same result!

 Reverse